upbound/configuration-observability-oss/README.md

 # configuration-observability-oss
-Platform Reference to Set Up Crossplane, Provider and Resource Observability with open source software integrations such as Prometheus and Grafana.
+Configuration to Set Up Crossplane, Provider and Resource Observability with open source software integrations such as Prometheus and Grafana.

 Observability is a measure of how well platform performance can be inferred